alifcapital/EventBus.RabbitMQ/README.md

 ```

 A section may have the following subsections: <br/>
 `DefaultSettings` - to set the default configuration/settings for connecting to the RabbitMQ and publishing and receiving messages.
 If you don't pass them, it will use default settings of RabbitMQ; The default settings has optional parameter named `QueueArguments` to pass the arguments to the queue.
-Another thing is that, by passing false to the `IsEnabled` option, we able to just disable using RabbitMQ.<br/>
+Another thing is that, by passing false to the `IsEnabled` option, we are able to just disable using RabbitMQ.<br/>
 `Publishers` - set custom settings for the publishers if needed.
 If you don't pass them, it will use the virtual host settings based on the `VirtualHostKey` which configured in the `VirtualHostSettings` section; <br/>
 `Subscribers` - set custom settings for the subscribers if needed.
 If you don't pass them, it will use the virtual host settings based on the `VirtualHostKey` which configured in the `VirtualHostSettings` section; <br/>
 `VirtualHostSettings` - adding virtual host configuration by given a key to use them from the publishers and subscribers.
 If we just add a new virtual host and not set all parameters, the not assigned properties automatically get/inherit a value from the default settings.
 If we don't want to use the default settings, we need to just set empty to the property to avoid auto-set.
 Then we can use the registered a virtual host from any subscribers or publishers by passing a `VirtualHostKey` value. <br/>